aica-technology/api/docs/docs/getting-started/04-examples/01-timer-example.md

 ![timer example (animated)](./assets/timer-example.gif)

-Use the Pause and Start trigger buttons to deactivate and activate the `timer_2` while it is loaded.
-Verify that once paused, the elapsed time does not count towards the component timing out and it only times out once it has been in the active state for a total of 4 seconds.
+In the AICA System, events are the key drivers of application logic.
+While the application is running, events can be triggered automatically from transitions or predicates, as seen in this example, but also by other event sources such as conditions, sequences, interactive trigger buttons in AICA Studio and even external API calls.

+It is possible to pause an application using the Pause control, which has the effect of blocking any and all events from being triggered.
+When an application is paused, all components will remain in their current state; any components and controllers that are loaded and active will keep running according to their current states.
+Only the triggering and automatic propagation of events is paused.

+Try pausing the application and see how the state of the timers can be prevented from changing.
+Notice how pausing the application while a timer is active does not prevent it from counting towards its timeout threshold, and that resuming the application after the elapsed time has passed will then immediately trigger the waiting transition.

-Use the Stop button to unload all components and reset the application.
+Finally, use the Stop button to stop the application.
+This will deactivate and unload all components and controllers and fully reset the application.

 Next, learn how to edit the application using the interactive graph editor.